glouppe/talk-eurohpc2021/talk.md

 .kol-1-2[
 ## Large-scale training

+- Dataset of 15M Sherpa execution traces (1.7 TB)
-- Fully synchronous data parallel training on 1024 nodes
+- Fully synchronous data parallel training on 1024 nodes (32768 cores) using PyTorch-MPI
-- 128000 global mini-batch size
+- Global mini-batch size of 128000
 - Overall 14000x speedup
   - Months of training in minutes
   - Ability to retrain model quickly is transformative for research